Architecture overview

 | Wire a new bpmn-js DI module | Create libs/<name>/src/index.ts, export the module, pass to BpmnModeler.create({ additionalModules: [...] }) in apps/bpmn-webview/src/app/modeler.ts |

-| Debug extension code | VS Code Debug → "Run modeler-plugin" → F5, breakpoints work in apps/modeler-plugin/src/** |
+| Debug extension code | VS Code Debug → "Run vscode-plugin" → F5, breakpoints work in apps/vscode-plugin/src/** |

 | Debug webview code | Reload extension host, open the webview, use Developer: Open Webview Developer Tools |